Chuck Gray (Wyoming politician)

-Chuck Gray (born 1989/1990) is an American politician serving as the 24th and current Secretary of State of Wyoming since 2023.
-A member of the Republican Party, he previously represented the 57th district in the Wyoming House of Representatives from 2017 to 2023.
+Chuck Gray (born February 3, 1990) is an American politician serving as the 24th and current Secretary of State of Wyoming since 2023.
+A member of the Republican Party, he previously served in the Wyoming House of Representatives from 2017 to 2023, representing the 57th district.
+Gray is the Republican nominee for Wyoming's at-large congressional district in 2026.